Jubileumssatsningar / Jubileumsparken in Frihamnen

 Public Bath

 Being able to swim in the middle of the city has been a wish from many citizens of Gothenburg.
-In 2015, a bath opened along Kvillepiren in Frihamnen.
-The pool, which is located in the river, is about 20 meters long, 8 meters wide and 1.8 meters deep.
-Jubileumsparken also runs a swimming school for beginners who want to develop their swimming skills.
-Read more about the public bath here.
+In 2015, the first pool opened along Kvillepiren in Frihamnen.

 Photo: Beatrice Törnros